 - Whether the patient’s insurance provider requires pre-authorization

 Medical coding is a critical step that occurs after care has been administered.
 Care providers transcribe their notes and other clinical documentation into standardized medical codes.
 Some of the most common medical coding systems include:

-Care providers use these codes to describe which medical diagnoses, procedures, prescriptions, and supplies they administered and why.
+Care providers use these codes to describe which medical diagnoses, procedures, prescriptions and supplies they administered and why.
 The specificity of medical codes also helps providers describe the patient’s condition.

 Charge entry is the last step before care providers submit their claim for payment.
 Providers or medical billing specialists list the charges that they expect to receive.

-The payer may also reject a claim.
+The payor may also reject a claim.
 This happens when the claim does not meet formatting requirements or contains an error in medical coding.
 Rejected medical claims can be resubmitted for payment once the errors have been corrected.

 Patient statement is the final step in the medical billing process.
 Once the payor has reviewed a medical claim and agreed to pay a certain amount, they bill the patient for any remaining costs.